Haaf net fishing: Etymology and history

-The word Haaf is derived from the Old Norse for “open sea”.
 Haaf net fishing is a type of salmon and sea trout fishing which is practised in South West Scotland and North West England.

-Haaf netting has its origins in the Viking Age.
-The technique is believed to have been brought to Scotland by the Vikings around 900 A.D.
-In the 1870s, Spencer Walpole reported that haaf net fishing was taking place in the estuaries of the Lune and Ribble in Lancashire, and in the Severn Estuary in South West England.
+The word haaf is derived from the Old Norse for “open sea”.
+The technique has its origins in the Viking Age.
+It is believed to have been brought to Scotland by the Vikings around 900 A.D.
+In the 1870s, one of the government's Inspectors of Salmon Fisheries, Spencer Walpole, reported that haaf net fishing was taking place in the estuaries of the Lune and Ribble in Lancashire, and in the Severn Estuary in South West England.

 Haaf net fishing is now unique to the Solway Firth, where it has been practised for over a thousand years.
+There are similarities with lave net fishing, practised in the Severn estuary, where the fishermen stand waist deep in the water with large Y-shaped nets.
+However, unlike lave netters, haaf net fishermen remain stationary in the water.

-In the 1970s, there were over a 100 haaf net fishermen based in towns such as Annan or Gretna making a good living.
+In the 1970s, there were over 100 haaf net fishermen based in towns such as Annan or Gretna making a good living.
 From the 1980s, the economics of fishing with haaf nets meant that numbers have significantly reduced with only 30 individuals currently practising the technique.

 On the Scottish side of the Firth, since 2016, the Scottish Government has introduced salmon conservation measures resulting in haaf net fishermen being required to release alive any salmon they catch.
 The English side of the Firth is regulated by the Environment Agency which, after a consultation process, introduced similar restrictions in 2018.

-As a consequence, the Solway’s haaf net community believe the survival of their traditions is threatened and is seeking exemptions from these requirements and official recognition that haaf netting should be protected as a culturally important and historic activity.
+As a consequence, the Solway’s haaf net community believes the survival of their traditions is threatened and is seeking exemptions from these requirements and official recognition that haaf netting should be protected as a culturally important and historic activity.
 In response, Marine Scotland, the Scottish Government agency responsible for fish conservation, has said that the issue is that the salmon stocks of the Firth of Solway feed into rivers with differing levels of salmon sustainability and some of the rivers have low levels.
 Because the Firth is therefore classified as a “mixed stock fishery”, they cannot permit retention of any salmon caught.